 Question 7.
-LANDSCAPE AND VISUAL (Part 2a) / (Part 2b) - Answer to the question and explanation of reasons (Yes/No or Not Known (?) or N/A) (If answer in Part 2a / 2b is 'No', the answer to Part 3a / 3b is 'N/A') (Part 3a) / (Part 3b) (only if Yes in part 2a) Is a Significant Effect Likely?
-(Yes/No or Not Known (?) or N/A) 7.1 Are there any areas or features on or around the location which are protected for their landscape and scenic value, and/or any non- designated / nonclassified areas or features of high landscape or scenic value on or around the location which could be affected by the project?1 Where designated indicate level of designation (international, national, regional or local).
+LANDSCAPE AND VISUAL question and explanation of reasons (Yes/No or Not Known (2) or N/A) Is a Si 3a) / (Part 3b) (only if Yes in part 2a) - gnificant Effect Likely?
+No or Not Known (?) or N/A) 7.1 Are there any areas or features on or around the location which are protected for their landscape and scenic value, and/or any non-designated / nonclassified areas or features of high landscape or scenic value on or around the location which could be affected by the project?1 Where designated indicate level of designation (international, national, regional or local).
 Yes Westerfield House (adjacent to the site along the western boundary) is a Grade II listed building.
 Consent for a Care Village in its grounds has already been granted.
 The Heritage Impact assessment that was submitted with the Westerfield Care Village Application concluded that the impact on this Listed Building would be a 'Low level of harm'.
 Given the retention of the boundary vegetation no significant additional effect on its setting would occur and the cumulative effects will not therefore be significant.
 Other listed buildings adjacent to the development (but outside of the Ipswich Borough Local Authority area) include Allen's House, Lacey's Farmhouse and the Garden Store within Villa Farmhouse.
 Tarran Bungalows along Humber Doucy Lane and opposite the No The approved care village on the Westerfield House site is currently under construction.
 The additional buildings on this site, if built, would provide a visual screening and buffer to the proposed development which could reduce any harmful impact on the setting of the listed building.
 The principal of developing the site for housing has been considered and established via the local plan process whereby a Heritage Impact Assessment was submitted in support and to evidence the level of development which would be acceptable.
 A Heritage Impact Assessment for the site will be required to determine the impact and any required mitigation, as well as ensuring that the design of development adequately considers the shared boundary.